-In the case of a debt which is denominated in any other currency than the currency of the Republic, a rate of interest will be the equivalents of the country's repurchase rate plus 100 basis points.
-Where the rate has been changed during the month, the new rate will apply from the first day of the following month.
+In the case of a debt, which is denominated in any other currency than the currency of the Republic, a rate of interest will be the equivalents of the country's repurchase rate plus 100 basis points.
+Where a new purchase rate or equivalent rate is determined, the new rate of interest applies from the first day of the month following the date on which that new purchase rate or equivalent rate came into operation.